ysghaly/openhouseai/README.md

 TypeScript, and haven't really worked on both simultaneously.
 That definitely slowed me down, and if I had more time I would try to improve my code, and try make it more cohesive and professional.
     Finally, if I could have taken my time from the start, I would have been better about setting up proper unit testing for easier devlopment and more through error checking.
 As it is, I tried to provide as much data validation and handling as I could, but it's no substitute for a proper framework of tests and checks.
+    Almost forgot to add some documentation.
+If I had more time, would have loved to also clean up my code and add more documentation to it, instead of just the basic stuff I managed.

 Overall, this was fun.
 A little nerve wracking, but I dove headfirst into the challenge and enjoyed stretching those mental muscles.
 Almost missed lunch and definitely missed dinner while I was caught up in the coding ;).